COVID-19 (Novel Coronavirus)

 Yes.
 Everyone who presents to any of our facilities is screened prior to entry.
 Screening includes taking your temperature and asking you the following questions.

-- Do you have a fever OR symptoms such as cough, difficulty breathing, or sore throat?
+Do you have a fever or symptoms such as a cough, difficulty breathing, sore throat or new loss of taste or smell?

 Do face masks prevent COVID-19 from spreading?